okx-code/jvm-strip/README.md

 ## jvm-strip

 Tool to remove optional debugging attributes from class files to reduce class size.
+This process can reduce class size by 25% uncompressed.

 Deletes the following attributes from class files:
 - SourceFile